 - And send it insured with a delivery method that proves the company received it.

-Another option is to sell via an online consignment shop
+Sell via an online consignment shop

 This can work well because individuals typically pay more for jewelry than professionals do.
 Just make sure any added profit is not eaten up by the commission you must pay.